Alpakash/the-occupied-traveler-named-triangle/README.md

     - Tailwind CSS
     - library: [vue-confetti-explosion](https://github.com/valgeirb/vue-confetti-explosion)

-# How to Install the application
-    - yarn install
-    - yarn dev
-    - php artisan serve

-# Guidance
+# Guidance and explanation
+## Intro
+I've made use of a lot of tools I was not really familiar with or which were a long time ago since I've utilized them.

+The app showcases my skills to create an full-fledged fullstack application which then is deployed.

+I've created this app in 5 days, spending a few hours each, after working hours.

+I hope you like the app which tells the story of a traveler named Triangle who is searching for a place to stay.

+## Explain
 - The app lives inside the sub-folders inside the resources folder
     - js: where the components, types and pages live
-        - app.ts: where the vue app is initiated with help of interia.js
+    - app.ts: where the vue app is initiated with help of inertia.js
 - Routes
     - There are three routes where the cases will live

+- Prerequisites
+    - PHP
+    - Laravel
+    - sqlite3
+    - vite

+## How to install and run the app
+        - yarn install
+        - yarn dev
+        - php artisan serve
+        - the page can now be visited on `localhost:8000`

 # Changelog
  - 11-11-2023, Day 1
     - Setup the repository
     - Installing the tools and software
-    - Added Starters kit: Laravel, VueJs & InteriaJs
+    - Added Starters kit: Laravel, VueJs & InertiaJs

  - 12-12-2023, Day 2
     - Added a dashboard